-Figure 28 shows that there are some gaps between where the Council's current practice is and where it is desired to be.
-Focus areas for improvements are Asset Register Data, Asset Condition, Decision Making, and Operational Planning.
-The actions required to close these gaps have been included in the Improvement Plan.
+Figure 28 shows that improvements have been made in some areas, but some gaps remain between where the Council's current practice and where it is desired to be.
+Focus areas for improvements are Levels of Service, Demand Forecasting, Asset Register Data, and Operational Planning.